Practical information : Sightseeing South India

 Guided tours

 Guided tours are compulsory in National Parks, where the presence of a guide is essential.
 Some museums offer guided tours, usually in English.
-The rest of the time, you can visit towns or sites as you please, but the explanations of a qualified guide will often help you to grasp the culture and subtleties of a place (temple, town, museum or monument).
+For the rest of the time, you're free to visit towns or sites as you please, but the explanations of a qualified guide will often help you to grasp the culture and subtleties of a particular place (temple, town, museum or monument).

 Smokers